openbmc/openbmc/poky/documentation/ref-manual/variables.rst

       material for Wic is located in the ":doc:`/ref-manual/kickstart`" chapter.

+   :term:`IMAGE_BUILDINFO_FILE`
+      When using the :ref:`image-buildinfo <ref-classes-image-buildinfo>` class,
+      specifies the file in the image to write the build information into.
+The default value is "``${sysconfdir}/buildinfo``".

+   :term:`IMAGE_BUILDINFO_VARS`
+      When using the :ref:`image-buildinfo <ref-classes-image-buildinfo>` class,
+      specifies the list of variables to include in the `Build Configuration` section of the output file (as a space-separated list).
+Defaults to ":term:`DISTRO` :term:`DISTRO_VERSION`".

    :term:`IMAGE_CLASSES`
       A list of classes that all images should inherit.
-You typically use this variable to specify the list of classes that register the different types of images the OpenEmbedded build system creates.

-      The default value for :term:`IMAGE_CLASSES` is ``image_types``.
-You can set this variable in your ``local.conf`` or in a distribution configuration file.

-      For more information, see ``meta/classes/image_types.bbclass`` in the :term:`Source Directory`.
+This is typically used to enable functionality across all image recipes.

+      Classes specified in :term:`IMAGE_CLASSES` must be located in the ``classes-recipe/`` or ``classes/`` subdirectories.

    :term:`IMAGE_CMD`
       Specifies the command to create the image file for a specific image